hyperflask/sqlorm/docs/instrumentation.md

 SQLORMInstrumentor().instrument(engine=engine)
 ```

-You can optionally configure SQLAlchemy instrumentation to enable sqlcommenter which enriches the query with contextual information.
+You can optionally configure SQLORM instrumentation to enable sqlcommenter which enriches the query with contextual information.

 ```py
 SQLORMInstrumentor().instrument(enable_commenter=True, commenter_options={})